pattobrien/sidecar/packages/sidecar/README.md

 | Customizable rule configurations | |
 | Multi-import inheritance | |

-# Sidecar Usage
+# Development Usage <a name="development-usage"></a>
 ## Installing the CLI tool

 Some Sidecar tasks are easier with the CLI tool.
-To install, simply run:
+To install the CLI, simply run:

 ```sh
 dart pub global activate sidecar
 ```

 ## Using Sidecar within a Dart or Flutter Project

 There are 3 modes which Sidecar can be run in: server, cli, or debug (WIP).
 ### Dart Server + Analyzer Plugin Mode